builderscon/builderscon/Sponsorships.md

 ### Description

-Those who purchased this sponsorship can either
+Those who purchase this sponsorship can either

 * Provide us with just the design to place on the bags, or
 * Provide us with the actual bags